Skip to main content

 Make sure that the Tekla path is set to the bin folder of your Tekla Structures.

-You may now run the VIKTOR worker as administrator, and connect it to your workspace.
+You may now run the VIKTOR worker, and connect it to your workspace.

 Step 4: Start using Tekla in a VIKTOR app